 If you only have one day to see everything at the Grand Canyon, you absolutely must start at the South Rim.
 Home to the canyon's most iconic vistas, the South Rim and Grand Canyon Village put you close to Mather Point and Lipan Point, which offers the most expansive view of the Canyon.
 You'll also find yourself close to the Desert View Watchtower, Tusayan Museum, and Yaki Point.

 Start by deciding when you want to take your trip.
 The best times to visit the Grand Canyon September through November and March through May, where cooler temperatures see less crowds.
 Summer is more crowded, and lodging is limited.
 If you're planning to visit the South Rim, plan for a multi-day trip and stay close to Grand Canyon Village and Tusayan at the Grand Canyon Plaza Hotel.

 There's no shortage of outdoor recreation, educational activities, and cultural sights for families to explore near the Grand Canyon.
 Set out for rides along the Colorado River, enjoy stargazing at night, go on a mule ride through the canyon, let the kids learn how to become junior rangers, or go for a family bike ride along the South Rim.

 By submitting this form, you consent to share your personal information with us to service your request and for communication purposes.
 We do not sell your data to third parties.
-If you are below 16 years of age, you are required to obtain prior permission from your legal guardian(s).
 If you wish to access or erase your personal information, you can do so by submitting your details here.